Carlos Pereda: Biography

-Carlos Pereda did his BA studies in Philosophy and Education Sciences at the University of the Republic, Uruguay, and won the UNESCO Prize for the best bachelor thesis in 1968 awarded by the Paris Nanterre University, France.
-He completed his masters and doctorate studies at the University of konstanz, Germany.
+Carlos Pereda did his BA studies in Philosophy and Education Sciences at the University of the Republic, Uruguay, and won the UNESCO Prize for the best bachelor's thesis in 1968 awarded by the Paris Nanterre University, France.
+He completed his master's and doctorate studies at the University of konstanz, Germany.

 In 1979 he joined the Universidad Autónoma Metropolitanaas a professor and then in 1984 he joined UNAM's, Institute for Philosophical Research.

 He has done postdoctoral visits and has been a lecturer at the University of Oxford (1979), Brown University (1982), Alexander Von Humboldt-Stiftung (1986-88), CSIC Spain (1993-94), University of Buenos Aires (1996), Charles III University of Madrid (1999, 2006-2007), University of Virginia (2001), Complutense University of Madrid (2003-2004), University of the Republic (2004), University of Texas (2005), Spain's National University of Distance Education (2007), and the University of Barcelona (2009).

 In 1998 he won the National University Prize in Humanities Research awarded by UNAM and in 2008 the Siglo XXI Essay Prize for his book Learnings from the Exile [Los aprendizajes del exilio].
 He has been part of the jury for the Octavio Paz Poetry and Essay Award (1999) and the National University Award (1999-2002, 2006-2007).
 He was president of the Mexican Philosophical Association (1998-2000) and of the Inter-American Society of Philosophy (1998-2004).
 In November 2011, the Institute of Philosophical Research held an event in honor of his work and career: Normativity and Argumentation.
 Dialogues with Carlos Pereda.
 He is currently a member of the Institut International de Philosophie.